 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts on research and development, including conducting current and future clinical trials for our Maestro System, and initiating the commercialization of our product.
-Cash used in operations was \$13.7 million, expect that our cash used in operations will continue to be significant in the upcoming years, and we may eventually need to raise additional capital to continue our research and development programs, commercialize our Maestro System in Australia or the United States, if approved by the TGA or FDA, respectively, or other countries, and fund our ongoing operations.
+Cash used in operations was \$18.4 million, \$22.5 million and \$19.9 million for the fiscal years ended December 31, 2013, 2012 and 2011, respectively.
+We expect that our cash used in operations will continue to be significant in the upcoming years, and we may need to raise additional capital to continue our research and development programs, commercialize our Maestro Rechargeable System in Australia, the Middle East, other international markets, or the United States, if approved by the FDA, explore other indications for our product, and fund our ongoing operations.